MHuant/ProjectTidyData/README.md

 On the utmost left will go the subject_test data frame with 2947 rows, then you can put the Y (which represents the activity - you see there...# are 6 possibilities like the 6 activities, then put the x test, which contains the bulk of the data.
 I used cbind to do this.
 Finally the features will serve as column names

-But if you read properly the instructions it said "Extracts only the measurements on the mean and standard deviation for each measurement", so instead of using the 561 variables
+But if you read properly the instructions it said "Extracts only the measurements on the mean and standard deviation for each measurement", so instead of using the 561 variables, you filter the features (easy with R studio) to notice how many variables deal really with mean (53 out of 561) and std (33 out of 561).
+So you should have less columns for the features, ie 88 instead of 561.
 Short description of the project
 Study design and data processing
 Collection of the raw data